BLINDS & SHUTTERS

-With over 600 photographs and a 30,000-word text from 93 legendary contributors, BLINDS & SHUTTERS is not only a unique insider’s view of the Sixties through the lens of photographer Michael Cooper, it is the defining record of an era, as told by those who were at its centre.
-From musicians such as Eric Clapton and George Harrison, to artists Andy Warhol and David Hockney, to writers William Burroughs and Allen Ginsberg, the list of contributors to BLINDS & SHUTTERS is nothing short of awe-inspiring.
+With over 600 photographs and a 30,000-word text from 93 legendary contributors, Blinds & Shutters is not only a unique insider’s view of the Sixties through the lens of photographer Michael Cooper, it is the defining record of an era, as told by those who were at its centre.
+From musicians such as Keith Richards, Eric Clapton and George Harrison, to artists and writers Andy Warhol, David Hockney, William Burroughs and Allen Ginsberg,the list of contributors is nothing short of awe-inspiring.

 The Sixties was a prolific period of artistic cross-fertilization.
 For the first time in Britain the class barriers were really down; everyone seemed to know everyone.
 Through his association with London's influential art dealer Robert Fraser, the Rolling Stones and The Beatles, Michael Cooper met the artists, writers, poets and musicians of the time as well as the courtiers surrounding them.
 Many of those who brilliantly lit up the decade on both sides of the Atlantic were photographed by him.
 He lived the life of his subjects and they trusted him, revealing themselves to him in all their power and their humanity.

 The informality and intimacy of these portraits make these pictures incredibly candid, often funny and sometimes sad.
-Each seems to be the perfect evocation of an era that changed the world forever.
 Most of Michael's photos are a reportage of what he and his famous friends happened to be doing that day, but there are also the famous commissioned photographs: the Sgt.
 Pepper's album cover was set up in his studio and he travelled to New York with the Stones to mastermind the Satanic Majesties' Request album cover.
-Remarkable out-takes from these two sessions are published in BLINDS & SHUTTERS.
+Remarkable out-takes from these two sessions are published in Blinds & Shutters.

 'It's difficult to separate The Beatles from the fashion or the culture.
 It was all happening at once, as a kind of whirlpool.' - PAUL McCARTNEY